If you’re searching for your logbook, but aren’t sure what it looks like then you’ve come to the right place!

 The vehicle logbook provides an interesting summary of your car’s information, but why do you need it?
 Many owners or drivers end up shoving their car’s logbook far back into a dark recess in their clothing drawers.
 They may even forget they have one altogether!
 So what’s the big deal?

 By providing a short summary of the known facts of a vehicle, the logbook tells you what a particular vehicle should have.
-If anything changes on a vehicle, from a new paint color to a new engine, the logbook must be updated and the DVLA notified.
+If anything changes on a vehicle, from a new paint colour to a new engine, the logbook must be updated and the DVLA notified.
 The logbook acts as an ongoing definition of a particular vehicle.
 This makes the logbook critical when a vehicle is sold.
 If you are buying a used vehicle, the logbook tells you what should be in it.